 I

-What we found when testing was that despite the promise and potential of all the individual features and convertible nature, the do-it-all bag did in fact check all the boxes, but not enough to make us throw away all our other bags.
+Despite the promise and potential of a do-it-all bag, it was not enough to make us throw away all our other bags.
 “I really want to love the Nemo, the idea of this convertible bag is so intriguing.
-Unfortunately, I don't find myself reaching for it frequently; the scenarios that call for it are just rare in my life right now,” said lead tester Hale Milano.
-Packing the Nemo as a duffel was slightly awkward given the extra fabric that folds up in.
-And if you pack it first as a tote, there's no way you're going to close the zipper, let alone fit 75 liters of gear down into a 55-liter bag.
-We think the Nemo is best for travelers who know they're going to come home with more gear than they started, or perhaps the athlete who travels to practice neatly packed, but just wants to toss gear in their bag and get out of there after the game.
-We're sure there are plenty of other scenarios that would be great for the Nemo, and are confident that if you have one, the build quality and usability of this bag will make it a great choice.
+Unfortunately, I don't find myself reaching for it frequently,” said lead tester Hale Milano.
+Packing the Nemo as a duffel was slightly awkward, given that the expandable panel folds in at the top.
+But don't mistake the convertible sizing as a compression option; if you pack it first as a tote, there's no way you're going to fit 75 liters of gear down into a 55-liter bag.
+And even if you don't try to compress, closing the zipper can be difficult when the tote is fully loaded.
+The Nemo fills a niche need for travelers who know they're going to come home with more gear than they started, or perhaps the athlete who travels to practice neatly packed, but just wants to toss gear in their bag and get out of there after the game.
+It's not for every scenario, but the build quality and unique features of this bag make it a great choice if you have a specific use in mind.

 Weight: 5.2 lb (50 L model) | Volume Options: 50, 75, 100 L